jig487/Jig3D/README.md

 AR_Tools:
 drawWireObj( arController,iL,vL,cL )
 draws a wireframe object
+--arController:
+  the handle you wrapped the ARcontroller or equivalent as.
+      ( thing = peripheral.find("arController") --`thing` would be what you pass into the function as the arController )
 --iL:
    index list.
 This is in included in an objects default data.
 Pass that in for the relevant object
       objList[name].indexList